Who Really Owns Your Household Products Brands

 | Roomba Robotic vacuum cleaners and floor mopping robots

-Est. 1990 | iRobot Corporation IRBT | Public shareholders (post failed Amazon acquisition) | Publicly Traded | Extractive Massive staff reductions (31%), founder departure, and loss of institutional support signal a company in distress mode cutting costs to survive rather than innovating or maintaining quality.
-Massive staff reductions (31%), founder departure, and loss… | Bedford, MA |
+Est. 1990 | iRobot Corporation IRBT | Public shareholders (post failed Amazon acquisition) | Publicly Traded | Extractive The company has undergone severe organizational trauma (failed acquisition, 31% layoffs, founder departure) and is now in survival/restructuring mode focused on cost-cutting rather than product innovation or mission alignment.
+The company has undergone severe organizational trauma (failed… | Bedford, MA |

 | iRobot was founded in 1990 by MIT roboticists Colin Angle, Helen Greiner, and Rodney Brooks.
 Roomba launched in 2002 and created the robotic vacuum category.
 Amazon announced a $1.7B acquisition in 2022.
 After iRobot restructured its entire business to prepare for Amazon ownership, the EU opened a formal antitrust investigation — and Amazon walked away in January 2024.
 Founder Colin Angle resigned as CEO the same day. iRobot is now a public company in freefall after the failed acquisition, having laid off 31% of its staff.
 A cautionary tale about regulatory risk in Big Tech acquisitions. iRobot was founded in 1990 by MIT roboticists…⚠ Amazon announced it would acquire iRobot for $1.7B in 2022.
 The deal was abandoned in January 2024 after the EU launched a formal antitrust investigation.
 The blocked acquisition left iRobot in crisis: it had already restructured for life as an Amazon subsidiary.
 Founder Colin Angle resigned as CEO.
 A case study in how regulatory action changed a company's ownership fate. ⚠ Amazon announced it would acquire iRobot for $1.7B… |